-You don’t want to put your precious SLR camera in a plastic bag housing and find it immediately fills with water.
+You don’t want to put your precious camera in a plastic bag housing and find it immediately fills with water.
 As with most things, the cheaper the equipment the less use you’ll get out of it and the less reliable it’s going to be.

 You’ll find companies like Aquatech, Nauticam or Ikelite will have an underwater housing to fit your specific camera model and this is one of the reasons they work so well is that everything is aligned and fitted just for your camera, not just a generic bunch of buttons that will sometimes work.